 About ORBRC Foundation - Current Grantees

-The following organizations received Community Action Grants during 2016:
+The following organizations received Community Action Grants for 2017:

 Agape House of Oak Ridge ($1,000).
 This grant will be used to purchase $50 gift cards for Agape House guests.
 Many guests have few possessions, little or no money, and no food stamps.
 Gift cards purchased with CAG funds will provide immediate relief for new guests by allowing them to purchase food and personal hygiene items, and pay fees when they apply for permanent housing.